The IOP’s international work

 Case study: We support the Future STEM Business Leaders programme in Tanzania which encourages secondary school students to apply their education in science to solve problems in the local community, through the creation of a business.
 To achieve this we connected the Tanzanian Physical Society and the University of Dar es Salaam with a government supported incubator and businesses throughout Tanzania.
 The collaboration of public and private sectors with academics has developed into a programme that supports young people to understand how to connect their physics knowledge with business development – from an initial idea to pitching to investors.

-The programme is primarily driven by local partnerships and from January 2020, will be managed by a government funded business and technology incubator, through in-kind support from the IOP.
+The programme is primarily driven by local partners and is managed by a government-funded business and technology incubator in Tanzania, through support from the IOP.

 Find out more about the Future STEM Business Leaders programme.